user00000001/tesrasdk-java/docs/en/sdk_get_start.md

-<h1 align="center"> Ontology Java SDK Getting Started Guide </h1>
+<h1 align="center"> Tesra Java SDK Getting Started Guide </h1>

 <p align="center" class="version">Version 1.0.0 </p>

 English / [中文](../cn/sdk_get_start.md)

 This is an introductory guide for developers who wish to use the Java SDK.
-You can access the full Java SDK document suite [here](https://github.com/ontio/ontology-java-sdk/tree/master/docs/en).
+You can access the full Java SDK document suite [here](https://github.com/TesraSupernet/tesra-java-sdk/tree/master/docs/en).

-There are two kinds of assets in the Ontology Ecosystem, native assets and contract assets.
+There are two kinds of assets in the Tesra Ecosystem, native assets and contract assets.
 Native assets are ONT and ONG and contract assets are items such as smart contracts.